aurelia/v1-documentation/components/component-basics.md

 Aurelia's view-models are simple classes, showcasing one of its core strengths: the ability to use vanilla JavaScript for much of your application.

 Views in Aurelia use standard HTML templates, wrapped in Web Components' HTMLTemplateElement.
-The binding syntax is straightforward - just append .bind to any HTML attribute, and Aurelia will link it to the corresponding view-model property.
+The binding syntax is straightforward - just append `.bind` to any HTML attribute, and Aurelia will link it to the corresponding view-model property.

-By default, .bind uses one-way binding for most attributes, updating the view when the view-model changes.
-For form controls, it defaults to two-way binding, allowing data to flow both ways.
-You can be explicit about binding direction using .one-way, .two-way, or .one-time (useful for static data, improving performance).
+By default, `.bind` uses `one-way` binding for most attributes, updating the view when the view-model changes.
+For form controls, it defaults to `two-way` binding, allowing data to flow both ways.
+You can be explicit about binding direction using `.one-way`, `.two-way`, or `.one-time` (useful for static data, improving performance).

 Event binding is also supported.
-Use .trigger on any event, native or custom, to invoke an expression when the event fires.
+Use `.trigger` on any event, native or custom, to invoke an expression when the event fires.

 This flexible, intuitive approach simplifies the development process while maintaining full control over your application's behavior.